xlnwel/grl/readme.md

 A modulated and versatile library for deep reinforcement learning, implemented in *Tensorflow2.4*.

+## Instructions

+If you want to know how an algorithm works, simply study `agent.py` and `nn.py`.

+If you want to run some algorithm, see [Get Start](#example).

 ## Current Implemented Algorithms/Networks

 Many algorithms are simply improvements/minor modifications of their predecessors.
 Therefore, instead of implementing them as separate algorithms, we provide options to turn these on/off in `config.yaml`.
-Refer to [algo/readme.md](https://github.com/xlnwel/D2RL/blob/main/algo/readme.md) for more details.
+Refer to [algo/readme.md](https://github.com/xlnwel/d2rl/blob/master/algo/readme.md) for more details.

 ### On Policy RL